Contemporary Scottish seascape artist

 Born in Pembrokeshire, Wales, in 1968, Senja began life by the sea, before moving to The Lake District to grow up surrounded by mountains and lakes.
 Daughter to the outdoor adventure author, Colin Mortlock, her unconventional childhood was filled with exciting expeditions; hiking, kayaking, climbing, cycling, sailing and camping.
 This is where her love of the Scottish coastline took root, as every school holiday involved escaping north to backpack around practically every island in Scotland, travelling by foot and wild camping by the coast.
 Her mother was the creative force in the family, always encouraging drawing and painting or using natural materials to make sculptures and models when out on an expedition.

-Senja has completed artist residencies in Dornie and Kintyre, has exhibited in mixed and solo exhibitions across Scotland, and has undertaken large commissions for both private and public customers.
-Her work is gathering a loyal following of lovers of Scotland, art and the sea.
+Senja has completed artist residencies across Scotland, has exhibited in mixed and solo exhibitions and has undertaken large commissions for both private and public customers.
+Over the years, she has formed strong and lasting relationships with galleries both on business and personal levels.
+Her work is gathering a loyal, and increasingly international, following of lovers of Scotland, art and the sea.

 For further information please visit any of the following: